AnggaR96s/Reforestation/README.md

-## Wife told me to take the spider out instead of killing it...
-We had some drinks, cool guy, wants to be a web developer.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.